by Connie K. Chung

 My thoughts in this letter are reflective not just of our trip, but also come from having worked with colleagues from the National Institute of Education in Singapore and from research institutions in four other countries over the last two years, as part of my work at the Harvard Graduate School of Education’s Global Education Innovation Initiative.
 We just finished writing a book about the goals and purposes of education in the 21st century in six nations, and are writing our second book together about exemplary programs in seven countries that are making an effort to teach students the competencies they will need to thrive in the 21st century.
 One of the preliminary findings from our second book might be that the kind of project-based teaching and learning that is relevant to developing in students not just STEM/STEAM competencies but the interpersonal and intrapersonal competencies necessary to thrive in our present world, requires the efforts of not just individual teachers and schools, but of teams of teachers, networks of schools, multiple stakeholders including teacher education and principal training programs, private foundations, and entire educational systems.
 Perhaps with these letters from Singapore, we can instigate the kind of conversations and activities that will lead to continuing to develop in Massachusetts and in the United States a systemic and systematic approach to teaching and learning, so that policymakers and education leaders are encouraged to play the long game.

-Connie K. Chung is the Research Director at GEII.
+Connie K. Chung is the Associate Director at GEII.
 Other letters written by members of this trip can be downloaded for free and read here:

 Personal communication, Dr. Ee-Ling Low, Head of Office of Strategic Planning and Academic Quality, National Institution of Education, 2015.